Chepenik/MassAdoption.ai/README.md

 # MassAdoption's website

 This is a repository for MassAdoption's website and our AI Mr.Nakamoto.
-We used Next.js 13, React, Tailwind to build this website
+We used Next.js 13, React, Tailwind to build this website.

 ### Prerequisites